nutrition-monitoring-system/nhms/src/app/routes-readme.md

 ##### Additional Files

 In addition to the pages and the layout component, the `/app` folder may also contain other files such as `globals.css` for global styles.

-##### Component Linkup Diagram

-To show how the components in the `/app` folder link up, you can create a waterfall modal diagram.
-Unfortunately, I am unable to generate the diagram directly in this text-based format.
-However, you can use various tools to create a waterfall modal diagram, such as Lucidchart or draw.io.
-These tools provide a user-friendly interface to create diagrams and export them as images or embed them in your README.